CommandPost/FCPCafe/docs/bugtracker.md

 You can find your user library by holding down `OPTION` when you click the `Go` menubar item from Finder.

+Because crash logs are really large, the easiest way to share them on GitHub (and with Apple via feedback) is via a [GitHub Gist](https://gist.github.com).

 ---

 ### Third Party Software